 Somebody should put together a handy chart showing this alignment so that we know which articles are worth reading and which can be skipped over entirely.
 We already know that on the issue of Israel and Palestine, the NYT ‘s coverage is close to worthless.

-4. As I said yesterday, one can debate Kristof’s veracity (thankfully, many have), but there’s a meta-matter underling the controversy that says even more about the Times than does Kristof’s screed—and that is the fact that the Times timed the piece to coincide with publication of the Civil Commission’s 298 page report on sexual violence by Hamas.* The Times published the piece in an effort to erase the October 7 atrocities.
+As I said yesterday, one can debate Kristof’s veracity (thankfully, many are doing so), but there’s a meta-matter underling the controversy that says even more about the Times than does Kristof’s screed—and that is the fact that the Times timed the piece to coincide with publication of the Civil Commission’s 298 page report on sexual violence by Hamas.* From this timing, one might reasonably infer that the New York Times published the piece in an effort to erase the October 7 atrocities.

-Now that most of the eyewitnesses are gone, and it has become practicable to deny the Holocaust, the Times is leading the charge to erase the record of the worst single attack against the Jewish people in 80 years.
+Now that most of the eyewitnesses are gone, and it has become practicable to deny the Holocaust, the New York Times seems to be leading the charge to erase the record of the worst single attack against the Jewish people in 80 years.
 Kristof’s opinion piece teaches me far more about how the New York Times operates than it does about anything else.

 https://www.civilc.org/silenced-no-more.